-Viewability was the long-awaited answer to the question of whether or not an ad was actually seen by an individual.
-With the emergence of IAB and MRC viewability measurement guidelines in 2013, advertisers are paying only for real ad impressions.
-These standards are designed to measure the percentage of display ad impressions and video ad impressions that are actually seen by users.
+Viewability was the long-awaited answer to the question of whether or not an individual actually saw an ad.
+With the emergence of IAB and MRC viewability measurement guidelines 2013, advertisers are paying only for real ad impressions.
+These standards are designed to measure the percentage of display and video ad impressions that users see.

 Following IAB and MRC, Google has unveiled an in-house tool for measuring ad viewability called Active View.
 It enables publishers to understand and analyze their ad viewability in Ad Manager.
 In this article, we will be taking a closer look at this technology and how you can optimize it for higher revenue.